schoebel/mars/index.md

 In December 2012 (shortly before Christmas), I got the official permission from our CTO Henning Kettler to publish MARS under GPL on github.
 Many thanks to him!

-Before that point, I was probably bound to my working contract which kept internal software as secret by default (when there was no explicit permission).
+Before that point, I was probably bound to my working contract which keeps internal software as secret by default (when there is no explicit permission).

 Now there is a chance to build up an opensource community for MARS, partially outside of 1&1.